aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/managing-barcode-text/_index.md

 {{< /highlight >}}

 ### **Spacing between Barcode and Text**
 By default, the spacing (gap) between a barcode label and text is rather small (2pt).
-Developers can increase or decrease this spacing by setting the [*Space*]() property of class [*CodetextParameters*]().
+Developers can increase or decrease this spacing by calling the *setSpace* method of class [*CodetextParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/CodetextParameters).
 This property is used to manage the spacing between barcode text and the barcode label from above or below depending on the barcode text position.
 It cannot be initialized for several symbologies, such as EAN8, EAN13, UPC E, UPC A, ISBN, ISMN, ISSN, and UpcaGs1DatabarCoupon.

 The images provided below illustrate the barcodes generated with different spacing settings, namely, five and forty pixels.

 |<p align="center">**Text Spacing**</p>|<p align="center">**Is Set to 5 Pixels**</p>|<p align="center">**Is Set to 40 Pixels**</p>|